Being A Caring Church Webinar

 Ted Witzig, Jr: For sure.

-Arlan Miller: And it puts us in that right frame of mind to say, Lord, cuz we will, we’ll face things that are too big for us.
+Arlan Miller: And it puts us in that right frame of mind to say, Lord, because we will, we’ll face things that are too big for us.
 Yeah.
-And and what’s Corinthians say?
+And what does Corinthians say?
 You know, we have this treasure and earth I vessels that the excellency of power can be of him and not of us.

 Arlan Miller: Yep.
-That’s the mindset we wanna walk into it.
-That’s the role we wanna play.
+That’s the mindset we want to walk into it.
+That’s the role we want to play.
 Yep.
 I think in these scenarios.

 Ted Witzig, Jr: And in, first Corinthians 12 talks about that whole body concept.
-And, yeah.
-You know what, you know, you might be the ear and, I’m the eye and and that’s, great.
-So I would encourage everybody, to remember that in different situations you’re gonna be, you’re gonna have a different role to play and the size of that is gonna be different and to not diminish your role.
+And yeah.
+You know what, you know, you might be the ear and, I’m the eye and that’s great.
+So, I would encourage everybody to remember that in different situations you’re going to be, you’re going to have a different role to play and the size of that is going to be different and to not diminish your role.

 Arlan Miller: Magnifies it, doesn’t he?
-He puts it through that magnifi.
+He puts it through that magnifier.

-Arlan Miller: It puts us our role in the right, place.
-So this the second piece here.
+Arlan Miller: It puts us in our role in the right place.
+So, this is the second piece here.
 Yeah.
 Give permission for others to have complex mixed emotions about a situation.
 I mean, sometimes that’s what we’re doing here, right?
-Oh, we’re just saying, Hey, this is not easy.
+Oh, we’re just saying, hey, this is not easy.

 Arlan Miller: This is hard.

 Ted Witzig, Jr: It isn’t.
-So, so when people have these mixed emotions about you, you know, and it, it’s mixed emotions happen all the time.
+So, so when people have these mixed emotions about you, you know, and it is mixed emotions happen all the time.
 You know I have my daughters right now, one just got married in June, one’s getting married in March.
-And, the fact is I am so excited.
+And the fact is I am so excited.
 I am happy and it’s a big change in our house.

 Ted Witzig, Jr: And, yeah, I have a like, oh wow.
 And my wife is, we’re like, oh, wow.